The ultimate guide to intermittent fasting 20:4

 It’s not a diet, per se, but it is one of the more extreme kinds of intermittent fasting.

 As such, it’s one you will want to work up to, having started out in the shorter TRE zone with a 12-, 14-, or 16-hour fast.
+We always recommend talking with your healthcare team before making any significant changes to your eating habits, but it’s especially important to run things by them before you attempt this schedule since it involves fasting for 20 hours.

-There is a version of the 20:4 intermittent fasting that’s known as the Warrior Diet.
+There is a version of the 20:4 intermittent fasting schedule that’s known as the Warrior Diet.
 In that version, there are three weekly phases of implementation and a small selection of foods allowed during the fasting period.

 But intermittent fasting on a 20:4 split can just be a straight-up fast where, during your fasting window, you consume nuthin’ but calorie-free drinks.

-For a full rundown of all the drinks that get the SIMPLE green light for being fast friendly, check out our what can you drink when fasting 101.
+For a full rundown of all the drinks that get the Simple green light for being fast friendly, check out our what can you drink when fasting 101.

-How is the 20:4 method different from the 16:8 method?
+How is the 20:4 schedule different from the 16:8 schedule?

 The most obvious difference is the key one: Four more hours to eat!
 16:8 intermittent fasting is a 16-hour fast with an 8-hour eating window.